angular/angular/aio/content/guide/structural-directives.md

 when you intend to conditionally execute all of them as a single block.
 The `<ng-container>` satisfies a similar need in Angular templates.

+## &lt;ng-content&gt; tag

+Sometimes we want the primary structure of the component to remain same but we want to change a small portion of the HTML template according to the component and place from where we call that component.

+`<ng-content>` helps us to do just that, it acts as a place holder in our component structure these place holders can be replaced with the desired HTML.
+Let us see some examples for undestanding it better.

+First we create a component in which ng-content can act as a place holder for projected content.

+<code-example path="structural-directives/src/app/hero-template.component.html" header="src/app/hero-template.component.html" region="single-projection"></code-example>

+Now to replace ng-content with HTML content we have to pass any HTML within the opening and closing tags of `<app-hero-template>` compoenent and the content passed within the opening and closing tags of `<app-hero-template>` component is the content which will replace the `<ng-content>` tag.

+<code-example path="structural-directives/src/app/app.component.html" header="src/app/app.component.html" region="single-projection"></code-example>

+This is also called Content Projection, as the content is projected from the parent component to the child component.
+This allows us to make highly configrable compoenents, as we can change our compoenent's HTML template from the parent component from where we are calling our compoenent.

+### Multiple Projections

+What if we want to project small HTML snippets instead of all the content inside the component tags.
+For that we can do multiple content projections in a single component using the select attribute of ng-content.
+It takes an element selector to decide which content to project inside a particular `<ng-content>`.
+For example let us declare multiple `<ng-content>` tags in a component.

+<code-example path="structural-directives/src/app/hero-template.component.html" header="src/app/hero-template.component.html" region="multiple-projection"></code-example>

+After that you can call the element as the following.

+<code-example path="structural-directives/src/app/app.component.html" header="src/app/app.component.html" region="multiple-projection"></code-example>

+Here the select attribute selects the type of content that will be rendered inside a particular `<ng-content>`.
+We have first select to render header h1 element.
+If the projected content has no h1 element it won’t render anything.
+Similarly, the second one looks for an element with a body class.
+You can see that it can be used in many different ways to make highly configrable components which don't share a common template but share a basic structure.

 {@a unless}

 ## Write a structural directive